GeekTrainer/learn-typescript/m07-working-external-libraries/includes/3-exercise-export-import-module-components.md

 In next part of the exercise, you'll import components from each of the two modules into a new module.

 1. Create a new file called **Main.ts**.
 This file will contain the main code of the application, including the `import` statements.
 1. Import the `returnGreeting` function from **Greetings_module.ts** using the `import` keyword.
-The first statement below imports a single function.
-If **Greetings_module.ts** had contained multiple components, you could import the entire module into a single variable (for example, `allGreetingFunctions`), as shown in the second statement.
-You can then use the variable to access the module exports.

     ```typescript
     import { returnGreeting } from './Greetings_module.js';         // imports a single function in the module
+    ```

+1. If **Greetings_module.ts** had contained multiple components, you could import the entire module into a single variable (for example, `allGreetingFunctions`), as shown in the following statement.
+You can then use the variable to access all the module exports.

+    ```typescript
     import * as allGreetingFunctions from './Greetings_module.js';  // imports all exported components in the module
     ```

-    > [!IMPORTANT]
-    > If you want to run the resulting JavaScript in a web browser, you must append the **.js** file extension to the file name in the `import` statement.
-To learn more, see [Compiled JavaScript import is missing file extension](https://github.com/microsoft/TypeScript/issues/40878).

 1. Try importing the `returnGreeting` function from **GreetingsLength_module.ts** using the statement `import { returnGreeting } from './GreetingsLength_module'`.
 You'll notice an error because both files contain a `returnGreeting` function and you now have a naming conflict in the global scope of **Main.ts**.
-You can correct the issue by assigning the second instance of `returnGreeting` a new name.
+1. Correct the naming conflict by assigning the second instance of `returnGreeting` a new name.
 Replace `{ returnGreeting }` with `{ returnGreeting as returnGreetingLength }`.
 You can now use `returnGreetingLength` in place of the function name in your code.

     ```typescript
     import { returnGreeting as returnGreetingLength } from './GreetingsLength_module.js';
     ```
+    > [!IMPORTANT]
+    > If you want to run the resulting JavaScript in a web browser, you must append the **.js** file extension to the file name in the `import` statement.
+To learn more, see [Compiled JavaScript import is missing file extension](https://github.com/microsoft/TypeScript/issues/40878).

 1. Now, you can use the `returnGreetings` functions in your code.